Vietnam Airlines: Expansion: 2007–current

 In February 2012, Vietnam Airlines boosted its stake in the low-cost carrier Jetstar Pacific Airlines to 70%, with Qantas holding the balance.
 The Vietnamese flag carrier was the major shareholder in Vietnam's second largest airline, but its stake had been transferred to the Ministry of Finance, and subsequently to the Vietnamese State Capital Investment Corporation (SCIC).
-The carrier's takeover of SCIC's stake in Jetstar Pacific will capitalise the low-cost carrier with million, an amount that will be directed towards fleet renewal.
+The carrier's takeover of SCIC's stake in Jetstar Pacific will capitalize the low-cost carrier with million, an amount that will be directed towards fleet renewal.
 In late April 2012, the aircraft lessor ALC announced the placement of an order for eight Boeing 787-9s, which will be leased to Vietnam Airlines; deliveries are expected to start in 2017.
 In late May 2012, the carrier signed an agreement with Vietnam's Eximbank for a loan worth million, which the carrier will use to finance the acquisition of four Airbus A321s; a further million was loaned in April 2013 to finance the purchase of eight Boeing 787s.
 In a deal valued at billion, Vietnam Airlines signed a contract with General Electric in October 2013 for 40 engines to power the Boeing 787 aircraft the airline had on order.

 In July 2014, a new route to Tokyo-Haneda from Hanoi was introduced.